-Failing to get a favorable decision from a patent examiner isn’t the end of the line, but escalating things to the next step can be costly.
-Getting your application granted after denial can take a lot of extra work, and you’d better be sure you’ve got a strong case with all the costs that can enter into an appeal.
+Failing to get a favorable decision from a patent examiner isn’t the end of the line, but escalating things to the next step can be challenging.
+Getting your application granted after denial by the examiner can take some extra work, but can be worth the additional cost.

-The median cost of an administrative challenge is $150,000 for patents in the computer or electrical fields.
+The median cost of an administrative challenge is in the $5,000 range for patents in the computer or electrical fields.
 Facing a few rejections may be another day at the office for an entrepreneur, but the costs can build if you’re not thorough in your approach.

 The process can be long and intricate, so understanding how it works is vital.
 You’ll need to start with a Notice of Appeal, followed shortly by a briefing of the issues you’re facing.
-This is where you set down your argument for why your patent should make it through.
-A team of examiners will then determine whether to remove the rejection verdict or to pass you along.
+This is where your patent attorney will detail your arguments for why your patent should be approved.
+A team of administration law judges will then determine whether to remove, modify, or confirm the rejection verdict.